PaddlePaddle/PaddleFleetX/README.md

 **Note: all the examples here should be replicated from develop branch of Paddle**

 ## Installation of Fleet-Lightning
-To show how to use fleet to setup distributed training, we introduce a small library call **fleet-lightning**. **fleet-lightning** helps industrial users to directly train a specific standard model such as Resnet50 without learning to write a Paddle Model.
+To show how to setup distributed training with fleet, we introduce a small library call **fleet-lightning**. **fleet-lightning** helps industrial users to directly train a specific standard model such as Resnet50 without learning to write a Paddle Model.

 ``` bash
 pip install fleet-lightning
 ```